konstellation-io/website/content/en/docs/KRE/user/40_krt/_index.md

 It is a declarative file describing the content of the KRT.
 It has general description of the Runtime Version, a gRPC entrypoint for the Version and a list of nodes that are connected between each other in different workflows.

-The yaml file connects all these entities together, Entrypoint, Workflow, Nodes and Runners in order to define a Version and the way it works.
+The YAML file connects all these entities together, Entrypoint, Workflow, Nodes and Runners in order to define a Version and the way it works.

 Learn about the fields in the [KRT YAML specs]({{< relref "docs/KRE/user/40_krt/specs" >}}).